Exclusive Virgin & Delta Price Guarantee!

 For every school and college who take a trip with us, a Maya nut tree will be planted in Peru supporting reforestation and we pledge to offset an additional tonne of CO2 through the Brazilian Amazon deforestation project.
 Learn more here.

-Politics Trips to Washington
+History and Politics Trips to Washington

 For students of politics there is so much to savour in Washington DC.
 The 3 pillars of the US government; the President, Congress and Supreme Court are here.
 Grand buildings and iconic monuments make the city beautiful but it is the power, at the city’s core, that gives it an unmistakable buzz.